fox3000foxy/DiscordCli/README.md

 For copy a link on console, select the link and press Enter\n For paste, just right click\n
 ```
-Navigate with ⬅️ ➡️ on menus, and ⬆️ ⬇️ for navigate on lists
+Navigate with ⬅️ ➡️ on menus, and ⬆️ ⬇️ for navigate on lists.<br>
-For the moment, only bot can connect to DiscordCli.
+For the moment, only bot can connect to DiscordCli.<br>
 Dont forget replace token of your bot in `secrets.json`.
 ```json
 {